iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 > \end{aligned}
 > $$

-**Theorem | The set of fixed point for an non-expansive operator is a closed and convex set**
+**Thm | The set of fixed point for an non-expansive operator is a closed and convex set**

 > Assuming that $F$ is non-expansive, then the fixed point of the operator has to be a convex set.
 In the case when $F$ is a contraction, the set of fixed point will have to be a singleton.